 Take care of the trash daily, wash dishes empty all the garbage cans.
 Eliminating food sources, so the roaches don’t come and start feeding is major, including pet food.
 Blocking the possible entry points is suggested by some experts.
 Clean the dirty dishes with soap and water.

 Store your foods in airtight containers and make sure door frames have no gaps from outside so it won’t turn out to be an entry point for a roach.
 Seal cracks if there is one on the entry point.

-Apart from these methods on how to get rid of roaches, you can also use liquid concentrates, diatomaceous earth powder, and many other products you can find in a store or maybe online.
+Apart from these methods, you can also use liquid concentrates, diatomaceous earth powder, and many other products you can find in a store or maybe online.

-While roaches may look like harmful creatures on the outside, they carry certain bacteria’s which may prove to be fatal to our immune system.
-Hence we need to get rid of them and following these ways.
-You can find many more solutions on how to get rid of roaches.
+While roaches may look like harmful creatures on the outside, they carry certain bacteria which may prove to be fatal to our immune system.
+Hence, we need to get rid of them and follow these ways.

 Last Updated on December 28, 2023 by Sathi Chakraborty